Photo by Matt Mahurin

 Noah Kaplan is a composer and saxophonist from Topanga, CA. His music blends the dark energy of free jazz with Romantic lyricism in new realms of tonality.
-Kaplan has composed for the JACK quartet, PRISM quartet, So Percussion, and the American Modern Ensemble, among others.
+Kaplan has composed for the New Jersey Symphony Orchestra, JACK quartet, PRISM quartet, So Percussion, and the American Modern Ensemble, among others.
 He co-leads the indie pop band Dollshot and is currently collaborating with screenwriter Hampton Fancher (Blade Runner, Blade Runner 2049) on Salvation, an opera trilogy.
 As an improviser, Kaplan has performed and/or recorded with Joe Morris, Anthony Coleman, David Tronzo, Peter Erskine, Alan Pasqua, Rinde Eckert, Mat Maneri and Joe Maneri, among others.
-The Noah Kaplan Quartet’s debut album Descendants was released on HatHut Records in 2011.
-Their second album, Cluster Swerve, will be out on HatHut in early 2017.
+The Noah Kaplan Quartet has recorded two albums, Descendants (2011) and Cluster Swerve (2017), for HatHut Records.

 Noah is currently a Ph.D. candidate in Music Composition at Princeton University where he is a Naumburg and Mark Nelson doctoral fellow.
 He graduated from the New England Conservatory in 2006 with a B.M. in Jazz Performance, and received an M.F.A. in Music Composition from Princeton in 2015.
 He was the William and Mary Greve Foundation-John J. Tommaney Memorial Fellow in Composition at the Tanglewood Music Center in 2016.
 In 2017, his work Forest Through Forest was premiered by the New Jersey Symphony Orchestra through the Edward T. Cone Institute.

 In addition to composing and improvising, he produces new classical and experimental music for Underwolf Records.
-He recently edited a new English edition of Ivan Wyschnegradsky’s Manual of Quarter-Tone Harmony, which will be released on Underwolf Press in early 2017.
+He recently edited a new English edition of Ivan Wyschnegradsky’s Manual of Quarter-Tone Harmony, which will be released on Underwolf Press in 2017.
 He lives in Brooklyn.